Outreach Ministries

 Ministry of Hope Lesotho

 Ministry of Hope Lesotho is a refuge for impoverished and orphaned infants, children and youth in Maseru, Lesotho, in southern Africa.
 A full-time social worker, a tutor and round-the-clock caregivers create a safe, loving home for as many as 30 children in a modest, three-bedroom house.
 Ministry of Hope nurtures the quality of life for these children before returning them to their families or placing them with adopted families.
-Members and friends of Fifth Avenue have taken two mission trips to Lesotho to witness the ministry first-hand, engage with the children and lend volunteer support. ministryofhopelesotho.org
+Members and friends of Fifth Avenue participate in mission trips to Lesotho to witness the ministry first-hand, engage with the children and lend volunteer support. ministryofhopelesotho.org

 #children #justice #education #economic-insecurity